Problem of universals: Realism

 Realists tend to argue that universals must be posited as distinct entities in order to account for various phenomena.
-A common realist argument said to be found in Plato's writings, is that universals are required for certain general words to have meaning and for the sentences in which they occur to be true or false.
-Take the sentence "Djivan Gasparyan is a musician" for instance.
-The realist may claim that this sentence is only meaningful and expresses a truth because there is an individual, Djivan Gasparyan, who possesses a certain quality: musicianship.
-Therefore, it is assumed that the property is a universal which is distinct from the particular individual who has the property.
+For example, a common realist argument is that universals are required for certain general words to have meaning, and for the sentences in which they occur to be true or false.
+Take the sentence "Djivan Gasparyan is a musician", for instance: the realist may claim that this sentence is only meaningful, and only expresses a truth, because the term musician has a referent (i.e., musicianship); if the term does not refer—corresponds to no actual, distinct quality—how are we to understand such sentences?

+Similarly, the realist may argue that it is in virtue of such universal qualities (e.g. musicianship, wisdom, redness, and so on) that our experiences of concepts such as similarity and commonality may be explained: absent distinct properties that are shared by—but separate from—the individuals that appear to exemplify them, how are we to understand a sentence such as "both of these apples are red"; how is it that one and the same quality (viz., redness, in this case) may be predicated of multiple individuals?

 Nominalism

 Nominalists assert that only individuals or particulars exist and deny that universals are real (i.e. that they exist as entities or beings; universalia post res).
 The term "nominalism" comes from the Latin nomen ("name").
 Four major forms of nominalism are predicate nominalism, resemblance nominalism, trope nominalism, and conceptualism.
 One with a nominalist view claims that we predicate the same property of/to multiple entities, but argues that the entities only share a name and do not have a real quality in common.

 Nominalists often argue this view by claiming that nominalism can account for all the relevant phenomena, and therefore—by Occam's razor, and its principle of simplicity—nominalism is preferable, since it posits fewer entities.
 Different variants and versions of nominalism have been endorsed or defended by many, including Chrysippus, Ibn Taymiyyah, William of Ockham, Ibn Khaldun, Rudolf Carnap, Nelson Goodman, David Lewis, H. H. Price, and D. C. Williams.